ahmed-moubtahij/k-means/README.md

     - What's gained:
         - Allocation of a clusters range is offloaded as an opt-in to the user, as permitted by the returned information
         - No imposing of an intrusive custom type (Cluster) for the output range on the user
+        - Facilitates unit testing on the output range
+- Write unit tests.
+    - A given input X will have N reference outputs which the actual output has to compare against (their mean or any of them) within a tolerance.
+        - The comparison would be done by euclidean distance between output ranges of indices.
+    - Do this for differently typed (range-wise, value type-wise, cv-qualification-wise) X inputs.
 - Lookup opportunities for `std::move`, in-place construction...etc.
 - Provide an interface for file input.
 - *dicroce@Reddit*: Write `auto_k_means`; start with K=1, iteratively employ k-means with greater K's until adding a new centroid implies most of the satellites assigned to it came from an existing cluster.